• Loan Against Property Without ITR

 For example, if you’ve been depositing regular amounts in your bank account or receiving steady rent from a property, these can act as alternate proofs of income.
 Some lenders might also consider utility bills, GST filings (if applicable), or income certificates issued by local authorities.

-Who Can Get a Loan Without ITR?
+Who Can Get a LAP Without ITR?

 People who are self-employed or have unorganised income sources are usually the ones who apply for a Loan Against Property without ITR.
 These include small traders, farmers, street vendors, or even retirees.
 As long as they have a property in their name and some form of regular income, they are eligible.